TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2023.md

     * Prime Day 2018 outage
         * Distributed hash table behind 100s of routing servers
         * Hot key for specific item overloaded hot partition
-        * Systems above started retrying.
+        * Systems in layers above started retrying.
 Fives times retry at multiple levels compounding up.
         * Hidden queue: Database instance had a 1MB TCP receive buffer - enough for a 1000 requests
-        * 3 hours of scrambling, multiple fixes pushed out, to get it under control.
+        * 3 hours of scrambling, multiple fixes pushed out to get it under control.
 On prime day.
         * Followed up with thorough reviews and testing for congestion related failures
         * Changed retry policy: never more than 1 per request
         * Aim was to get to asymptotically no retries - each client instance tracks number of successful requests.
 Not allowed to retry until you've had 100 successful requests.
 Retry rate of 1%.